Branded Mayhem is now 8gnc.io, the agency arm of BMC (Branded Mayhem Collective LLC)

 Results:

-A 5-video documentary series showcasing virtual visitation technology, produced in partnership with Produced by Chi.
+A 5-video documentary series showing virtual visitation technology, produced in partnership with Produced by Chi.

 Results: